Diversity & Inclusion

 We actively support and celebrate the appointment of HSG’s female attorneys as leaders of significant professional bodies.
-Blair Kaminsky is a member of The American Lawyer’s inaugural Young Lawyer Editorial Board and Lani Perlman is co-chair of the Banking and Financial Services Committee of the International Institute for Conflict Prevent and Resolution.
+Blair Kaminsky is a member of The American Lawyer’s inaugural Young Lawyer Editorial Board, and Karen Sebaski was appointed to the National Association of Women Lawyers 2020 Women Lawyers Journal editorial board.
 And many HSG women have been recognized by prominent legal publications.
-For instance, among her many accolades, founding partner Dorit Ungar Black was named a Female Powerbroker by Law360, a Rising Star by the New York Law Journal, and Boutique Lawyer of the Year by Lawyer Monthly’s Women in Law Awards.
+For instance, among her many accolades, founding partner Dorit Ungar Black was named to Crain’s New York Business’ 2020 Notable Women in Law List.
+Dorit was also recognized as a Litigation Trailblazer by The National Law Journal, a Female Powerbroker by Law360, a Rising Star by the New York Law Journal, and Boutique Lawyer of the Year by Lawyer Monthly’s Women in Law Awards.

 WITHIN OUR PROFESSION

 We work closely with a number of organizations whose missions align with our vision for a diverse and inclusive legal profession.
 For example, we host summer interns through the New York City Bar Association’s Thurgood Marshall Summer Law Internship Program, an intensive program which places high-achieving New York City high school students with legal employers for the summer, and helps them prepare for a legal career.